Application Deadline: Sunday, 12 May 2019 (23:59 Central European Time)

 The United Nations Research Institute for Social Development (UNRISD) is an autonomous research institute within the UN system that undertakes interdisciplinary research and policy analysis on the social dimensions of contemporary development issues.
 Through our work, we aim to ensure that social equity, inclusion and justice are central to development thinking, policy and practice.

-UNRISD is now accepting applications for a three-month internship position, starting in June 2018, to assist with work related to its Social Policy and Development programme.
-This will include preparing final publications for a research project on the Politics of Domestic Resource Mobilization for Social Development (see www.unrisd.org/pdrm); assistance with organizing the upcoming UNRISD Call for Papers Conference, Overcoming Inequalities in a Fractured World: Between Elite Power and Social Mobilization; and research and outreach activities related to a forthcoming research project on the same subject.
+UNRISD is now accepting applications for an internship position, starting in June 2019, to assist with work related to its Social Policy and Development programme.
+This will include preparing final publications for a research project on New Directions in Social Policy: Alternatives From and For the Global South, as well as activities related to new project development.

 While at UNRISD, the intern will be asked to:

-- contribute to ongoing tasks related to project management, fundraising, external relations, and event organization;
+- contribute to ongoing tasks related to project development, fundraising activities and general administration;

-- produce a short paper, literature review, article or similar output, on a subject related to the Social Policy and Development programme.
+- produce a short paper, literature review, article or similar output, on a subject related to the Social Policy for Development programme.

 This UNRISD internship is in accordance with the rules and regulations of the UN Internship Programme.